umer-amjad/Baby-Wolf/README.md

 Features planned for further down the line are:
-- Find the derivative of an input function and evaluate values of the derivative at some point
+- Find the derivative of an input function and evaluate values of the derivative at some point (in progress)
-- Generate a graph of the inputted function
+- ~~Generate a graph of the inputted function~~ (To be improved)
 - Multivariable function support
-- Better error checking conditions done during function evaluation, in case parser fails or evaluator fails or is invalid (i.e. input is out of the domain of the function), as well as messages to the user on why it failed
+- Better error checking conditions done during function evaluation, in case parser fails or evaluator fails or is invalid (i.e. input is out of the domain of the function), as well as messages to the user on why it failed (in progress)